LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 * The function `mutate()` creates new data columns based on data from existing columns
 * It allows to calculate new values using data from the original columns
-* For example, the column "hindfoot_length" stores measurements in millimeters (mm).
-Let's calculate a new column showing the length of the hindfoot in centimeters (cm):
+* For example, the column `"hindfoot_length"` stores measurements in millimeters (mm).
+To create a new column showing the length of the hindfoot in centimeters (cm), we have to divide the values in mm from the original column `"hindfoot_length"` by 10:

 ```r
 mutate(surveys, hindfoot_length_cm = hindfoot_length / 10)